 Will donation to the Red Cross

 By making a will, you can take care of people and issues important to you even after your passing.
-Making a will to the benefit of the Red Cross enables the continuation of charity and aid to support future generations.
-Even a small share of what you leave behind can save another person’s life.
+Making a will to the benefit of the Finnish Red Cross enables the aid to support future generations.

 If you are considering making a bequest to the Finnish Red Cross, you can also receive assistance on drawing up your will free of charge.